Blockchain and Interoperability in Healthcare

 Blockchain is a distributed ledger, and is, in this text from now on referred to as a Distributed Ledger Technology (DLT).
 [Wattenhofer] defines the blockchain as the longest path from the genesis block, i.e., root of the tree, to a leaf.
 The blockchain acts as a consistent transaction history on which all nodes eventually agree.
 On each transaction some code can be executed in different ways and takes different names (e.g., Smart Contracts, Chaincode, etc).
 From this definition it should be clear what a blockchain is not: an efficient database.
 Storing unstructured data in a blockchain guarantees poor performance but still, depends on the blockchain deployment, whether public or private and on the consensus algorithm: private blockchains can run a more efficient consensus strategy (or don’t need one at all) since there is a certain level of trust amongst the nodes (thus there is no need of such things as the Proof-of-Work, which solves the problems of trust amongst nodes in a very smart way: in public blockchains every node has interest to cheat).
 Here and here there are pretty famous blockchain papers on proper DLTs use.

-Some projects, like Ethereum, store data in a public blockchain.
+Some projects, mostly Ethereum-based, store data in a public blockchain.
 However this introduces several problems in the healthcare domain:

 - Apart from storage costs, without a freely given informed consent you cannot disclose medical data